Safety guide

 Recommended age

-A standalone account is 13+.
-Under 13, use a supervised account or YouTube Kids.
+A self-managed account is usually 13+, but Google account ages vary by country.
+Under the local account age, use a supervised account or YouTube Kids.

 Main risks

-• Minimum age is 13 — below that the app isn’t designed for the user.
+• Minimum age is 13 — below that, the app isn’t designed for a child that age.

 • Algorithmic recommendations can surface mature content beyond subscribed channels.